AP CSA Unit 1 Exam (2025) - Objects, Methods & Expressions

 Answer: A

-b still references the original String object.
+b still references the original String "cat".
+Reassigning a to "dog" does not affect b.

 Question 18

-Which compares two Strings for equal text?
+Which correctly compares two Strings s1 and s2 for equal content?

 Answer: B